 The ‘midwifery voodoo’ pain relief that science proves works

-One-in-three women experience severe back pain during labour and birth.
-And now, a safe, simple and effective treatment to ease the pain is here, thanks research from Professor Sue Kildea at Charles Darwin University and Dr Nigel Lee from The University Queensland.
+One in three women experience severe back pain during labour and birth.
+And now, a safe, simple and effective treatment to ease the pain is here, thanks to research from Professor Sue Kildea at Charles Darwin University and Dr Nigel Lee from The University Queensland.

 Until recently, sterile water injections haven’t been available in many places across the world and only in about half of Australian maternity units.

 “Water injections not only benefit women who want to avoid pain-relieving drugs during labour, but also women who have little or no access to pain relief during childbirth, such as those home birthing and in countries with developing health systems,” Professor Kildea says.

 The technique involves administering sterile water injections (SWI) into the lower back of a woman in labour.

 “We don’t know exactly why sterile water injections work, but they appear to be effective for many women," says Professor Kildea.